learn-co-curriculum/dsc-data-viz-lab/README.md

 ## Objectives
 You will be able to:
-* Use matplotlib to create a scatterplot
+* Use Matplotlib to create a scatter plot
-* Use matplotlib to create a histogram
+* Use Matplotlib to create a histogram
 * Interpret a histogram to gain insight about a distribution of data

 ## Exercise 1